View Notebook on Github

 Upsert the Dataset into Pinecone index

 Process the dataset in batches, generate embeddings for each merged text, prepare metadata (including separate Question and Answer fields), and upsert each batch into the index.
+You may also update metadata for specific entries if needed.

 batch_size = 32